When you buy through our links, we may earn a commission. Learn more.

 Now for the trickier part, the propane lines.

-What To Do If There’s Just A Little Bit Of Oil In The Propane Lines
+What To Do If There’s Just A Little Oil In The Propane Lines

-You may be able to drain it for the most part by leaving the main propane line pointed down overnight.
+You may be able to drain it by leaving the main propane line pointed down overnight.

-Then after reinstalling the replacement RV propane regulator you can try and clean up the system a little bit more by purging the lines a few times.
+Then, after reinstalling the replacement RV propane regulator, you can try to clean up the system by purging the lines a few times.

-This can be done by slowly turning on the propane tank to get the propane flowing through the lines.
+This is done by slowly turning on the propane tank to get the propane flowing through the lines.

-Once they are filled with propane light one of the burners on the RV stove.
+Once filled with propane, light one burner on the RV stove.

-Do this a few times to try and get the lines back to normal again.
+Do this a few times to get the lines back to normal again.

-This method isn’t going to be as good as a full replacement and if there’s a ton of oil you may need to do some more major cleaning that I’ll talk about next.
+This method will not be as good as a full replacement and if there’s a ton of oil, you may need to do some more major cleaning that I’ll talk about next.

 See Also: Propane Tank Recertification: How & Where To Get Recertified